US Capitol panel subpoenas Trump counsel

 A Secret Service spokesman said the committee had not sought to confirm details of Ms Hutchinson’s testimony before the hearing, which was scheduled unusually quickly.

-Supporters of Me Trump have not challenged other revelations in Hutchinson’s testimony.
+Supporters of Mr Trump have not challenged other revelations in Hutchinson’s testimony.

 These included Mr Trump’s knowledge – even approval – of his supporters’ walking around Washington heavily armed on January 6 and that he had no qualms about rioters’ urging that Mr Pence be hanged.